Attorney Kevin D. Quinlan was born in Boston in 1973.

 to become a member of the Northbridge Zoning Board of Appeals, and in 2008 he was elected by the voters to

 serve on the Northbridge Housing Committee.
-He is presently serving on the Board of Directors
+He has served on the Board of Directors

-of Dog Orphans, Inc., a Douglas, Massachusetts nonprofit that helps to find homes for dogs.
+of Dog Orphans, Inc., a Douglas, Massachusetts humane society nonprofit no-kill shelter that helps to find homes for dogs.
 In 2015, he was reappointed to serve on the Northbridge Zoning Board of Appeals.

 Kevin has represented clients in the District Court, Superior Court, Land Court, Housing Court,

 Probate and Family Court, and Massachusetts Appeals Court, along with several municipal boards,

 and the Registry of Motor Vehicles.
 He has handled hundreds of cases, including both civil and

 criminal trials.
 For a review of some of his recent criminal trials, please see the case summaries on